 Please cite this manuscript if you use this data set.

-Annotations are provided in the .json format used by the COCO data set.
+Annotations are provided in COCO Camera Traps .json format.
 Note that annotations are tied to images, but are only reliable at the sequence level.
 For example, there are rare sequences in which two of three images contain a lion, but the third is empty (lions, it turns out, walk away sometimes), but all three images would be annotated as “lion”.

 For questions about this data set, contact Sarah Huebner at the University of Minnesota.